kanand003/Website/content/about.md

 ## Introduction

-Hi there I'm Anand Kumar, and I'm a game programmer at Studio Sirah.This website is a space where I can showcase my work, share my thoughts and ideas, and connect with others who share similar interests.
+Hi there I'm Anand Kumar, and I work as a Game Programmer.This website is a space where I can showcase my work, share my thoughts and ideas, and connect with others who share similar interests.

 I specialize in creating gameplay mechanics, AI, user interfaces, and multiplayer networking.
 With a deep understanding of game engine development, I build custom tools to streamline development and optimize performance.
 I also collaborate effectively with artists for graphics development to bring game worlds to life.